smc765/py-vision-assistant/README.md

 # PyVision Assistant

 PyVision Assistant is a customizable AI screenshot tool that uses the OpenAI API to intelligently parse and process information from captured images.

+**Example use cases:**

+- Generate LaTeX from images of math formulas
+- AI Math Tutor
+- Summarizing text from a textbook

 ## Setup